ksu-cs-textbooks/cis300/content/dictionaries/binary-search.md

 for a key in the same way as we described for a linked list.
 However, such a search can be expensive - to search for a key that is larger than any key in the dictionary, we need to examine all of the keys.
-We say that the performance of this sequential search is in O(*n*), where *n* is the number of keys in the dictionary.
-This means that as *n* grows, the time required for the search is at worst proportional to *n*.
+We say that the performance of this sequential search is in $O(n)$, where $n$ is the number of keys in the dictionary.
+This means that as $n$ grows, the time required for the search is at worst proportional to $n$.

 We can improve this performance dramatically for arrays or array-like structures such as **ArrayList**s or **List\<T\>**s using a technique